rclement/mailer/docs/deployment.md

 # Deployment

-You will need is to choose:
+You will need to choose:

 - A mailing provider
 - A cloud provider